-The financial results for the 2021/2022 year show some improvement from the easing of the COVID crisis, as more businesses have resumed normal trade and re-engaged with their music licensing.
-Overall revenues rose by 8% when compared to the previous year which was reduced as a result of ongoing lockdowns, particularly those in Sydney and Melbourne.
+The financial results for the 2022/2023 year demonstrate the further easing of the COVID crisis, as more businesses have returned to normal trading.
+Overall revenues rose by almost 22% when compared to the previous year.

-Public performance revenues, the most heavily affected by COVID restrictions and shutdowns, saw the greatest improvement, with revenues up 20% from 2020/2021.
+Public performance revenues, which had been the most heavily affected by COVID restrictions and shutdowns across the previous three financial years, saw the greatest improvement, with revenues up over 33% from 2021/2022.

-The bulk of the total licencing revenue for 2021/2022 of \$47.2M fell into 3 major categories:
+The bulk of the total licencing revenue for 2022/2023 of \$55.8M fell into 3 major categories:

-- Broadcast (\$18.4M)
+- Broadcasters (\$18.4M)

-- Public performance (\$24.9M)
+- Public performance (\$29.4M)

-- •Communication (\$3.8M)
+- Communication (\$8.0M)

-Expense to revenue ratio was 16.1% compared to 16.6% for the previous financial year, reflecting the overall financial improvement.
+The expense to revenue ratio was 15.4% compared to 16.1% for the previous financial year, reflecting the overall financial improvement.